Morning Routine Can Transform Your Health

 1. Don’t get out of bed (WHAT???
 YAY!!!)
 Breathe the first 10 minutes while in bed (postpone the coffee/tea)

-3. Drink 8 ounces of water with chia seeds, half and lemon and a pinch of Himalayan salt.
-I do my chores and plan out genosities for the day, I chose to do three-one for myself, one for a family member and one for someone that I don’t know.
+3. Drink 8 ounces of water with chia seeds, half and lemon, and a pinch of Himalayan salt.
+I do my chores and plan out genosities for the day, I choose to do three-one for myself, one for a family member, and one for someone that I don’t know.

 Two other references that have helped me to implement this routine are the books

-Quench by Dr Cohen and the book The Magic by Rhonda Byrne I highly recommend reading them.
-Here is a Facebook page for the book Quench that I created that is a book club online where you can discuss your reading.
+Quench by Dr Cohen and the book The Magic by Rhonda Byrne.
+I highly recommend reading them.
+Here is a Facebook page for the book Quench that I created, which is a book club online where you can discuss your reading.

 Michelle S Krause LMT, CST-T, BCTMB

 Michelle is a Techniques Certified CranioSacral Therapist and Nationally Board Certified Bodyworker who has committed to assist the community to better health since her debilitating injuries in the fire department.
-She is a medically retired Aviation Fire Fighter who was told that without a serious neck surgery she would be a quadriplegic.
+She is a medically retired Aviation Fire Fighter who was told that without an extensive neck surgery she would be a quadriplegic within 3 years in 2005.
 She worked hard and asked tons of questions and was blessed with amazing medical professionals that steered her in the direction of holistic health care instead of drugs and invasive procedures.
-He is fully recovered from scoliosis, herniated discs and long term pain since she was a teenager.
+She is fully recovered from scoliosis, herniated discs and long term pain that she had suffered from since she was a teenager.

-She has loved sharing education and knowledge with others and helping them to find the right path and practitioners.
-To be able to create a community that can enjoy their lives with decreased pain and the tools to help themselves.
+She is passionate about assisting others to gather resources and helping them to find their right path for self care and practitioners.
+To be able to create a community that can enjoy their lives with decreased pain and the tools to help others move forward to a healthier lifestyle.

 https://www.vitalfitnessholisticcenter.com